sajidhamdard/learnjavascript/Coding Guidelines/Coding Guidlines.md

 - Place cleanup logic in the `finally` block if needed.
 - Avoid throwing and catching errors within the same code block.
 - Let errors bubble where appropriate and handle them logically.
-- In REST services, catch, log, and return the appropriate status code for errors.
+- In api calls, catch, log appropriate status code for errors.

 ## Warnings